rahmaha/mlzoomcamp-midterm/Readme.md

    pipenv install
 ```

-3. Now that you already installed it, you can start using the new virtual environtment for this project, run this following command to activate it:
+3. Now that you already installed it, you can start using this new virtual environtment for this project, run this following command to activate it:

 ```sh
    pipenv shell